JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 true
 ```

-Note that the result does not match the expected behavior since the `0.83 €` is equal to `1 $` with the given exchange rate.
+The result does not match the expected behaviour since `0.83 €` is equal to `1 $` with the given exchange rate.
 The reason is that we want to compare values stored in the structures and not the structures themselves.
-To allow this kind of comparison, we can define new methods to the `==` function as follows.
+To allow this kind of comparison, we can define new methods to the `==` function as follows:

 ```jldoctest currency; output=false
 Base.:(==)(x::Currency, y::Currency) = ==(promote(x, y)...)